-Not a wide receiver, not a running back, and not a tackle.
+Not a wide receiver, running back, or tackle.
 It’s all of those rolled up into one.
 More often than not, they support the quarterback as receivers when there’s no other option available, but they can certainly lead the block just as effectively as a fullback would.

 A Basic Concept